darbyjohnston/tlRender/README.md

 image sequences, audio clips, and transitions.
 Examples are provided for integrating the library with Qt and OpenGL applications.

-The source code is written in C++14 and uses CMake for the build system.
+The library is written in C++ and uses the CMake build system.

 ![tlplay](etc/Images/tlplay-gl-screenshot1.png)